-On October 10, they visited the Ninomiya Sontoku Museum in Moka city, Tochigi Prefecture.
+On October 5, they visited the Ninomiya Sontoku Museum in Moka city, Tochigi Prefecture.
 This visit was very beneficial for them because understanding Sontoku's philosophy of "Hotoku Shiso" helped them realize the importance of developing an affluent society through the cooperation of many people and the importance of self-help, mutual support, and public assistance.
 Every year, ICHARM offers the "ICHARM Sontoku Award" to honor a student selected through mutual voting among the students for his/her outstanding contribution to fellow students and this course.

-From October 23 to 25, the students visited a few destinations in the Kinu River basin to observe examples of flood control measures in non-urban areas, especially dams, which are considered a flood control technology taking advantage of the topographical features of a rapid river.
+From October 24 to 26, the students visited a few destinations in the Kinu River basin to observe examples of flood control measures in non-urban areas, especially dams, which are considered a flood control technology taking advantage of the topographical features of a rapid river.

-On October 23, they visited restoration project sites along the Kinu River to see progress in recovery from the damage caused by the Kanto Tohoku heavy rain in September 2015, and they listened to a lecture by the Shimodate River Office of MLIT.
+On October 24, they visited restoration project sites along the Kinu River to see progress in recovery from the damage caused by the Kanto Tohoku heavy rain in September 2015, and they listened to a lecture by the Shimodate River Office of MLIT.

-On the following day, October 24, they visited some places to learn about the effective operation of the Kanto Region Dam Group with the cooperation of the Kinu River Integrated Dam Control Office of MLIT.
+On the following day, October 25, they visited some places to learn about the effective operation of the Kanto Region Dam Group with the cooperation of the Kinu River Integrated Dam Control Office of MLIT.
 After they listened to a lecture on the collaboration of four upstream dams in the office, they visited Ikari Dam and Kawaji Dam located in the upper Kinu River.

-On the following day, October 25, they visited erosion control sites in the Nikko area with the cooperation of the Nikko Sabo Office.
+On the following day, October 26, they visited erosion control sites in the Nikko and Ashio area with the cooperation of the Nikko Sabo Office and the Watarase River Office.
 In the Ashio area, they listened to a lecture on sediment control works with mock-up display models at the Akagane Shinsui Park and then visited an actual site where hillside works were being carried out.
 The trip was a great opportunity for the students to realize the importance of erosion control projects.

-On November 8, they visited the Geospatial Information Authority of Japan (GSI) and learned about disaster prevention activities and GEONET.
+On November 9, they visited the Geospatial Information Authority of Japan (GSI) and learned about disaster prevention activities and GEONET.

-On November 15, they visited the Japan Meteorological Agency (JMA) and were given an overview of the meteorological services and methods of forecasting, and then they moved on to the forecasting room.
+From December 5 to 7, another study tour was conducted with a primary emphasis on flood control in urban rivers.
+On December 5, they visited the Japan Meteorological Agency (JMA) and were given an overview of the meteorological services and methods of forecasting, and then they moved on to the forecasting room.
 They were informed that JMA, MLIT, and prefectural governments work closely together to forecast river floods.